Aayush-Creates/SHAIVAS/README.md

 Backend
 </h3>

-🐍 Python: Used for building machine learning models and APIs.
+🐍 Python: Used for building machine learning models.

 🐘 PHP: Server-side scripting for integrating the backend logic.